Direct File Import

 The PDF file format supports both raster and vector data.
 Color assignments in the PDF file format are preserved and used to assign process type and settings to both raster and vector data allowing users to assign different processes and settings to different colored elements in the design file.
 Support for both raster and vector data makes the PDF file format very versatile for importing designs for laser engraving, marking and cutting.

-G-Code File Format (XLS only)
+G-Code File Format (ULTRA)